urbanplatform/data-importation-scripts/README.md

 ### Maintenance DAGS

 Two Airflow Maintenance DAGs are currently available to perform cleanups to Airflow's logs and database.
-These DAGs have been adapted from [an open-source repository]() to work in the Airflow instances used in the Urban Platform's deployments.
+These DAGs have been adapted from [an open-source repository](https://github.com/teamclairvoyant/airflow-maintenance-dags/) to work in the Airflow instances used in the Urban Platform's deployments.

+(Major kudos to [team Clairvoyant](https://github.com/teamclairvoyant) :clap:)

 In order to integrate them, simply import them into the `dags` folder and enable them, they will clean up the tool's logs and database in a daily fashion.